Top attacks against M365

 1. Phishing leading to M365 account takeover –>

-Account takeover leading to fraudulent invoices through the use of email, to deceive suppliers and customers leading to –>
+Account takeover leading to fraudulent invoices through the use of email, to deceive suppliers and customers.

 Likelihood: HIGH